deafmute1/jellyshuf/README.md

 ```

 # Usage
-jellyshuf will asked for required information on first run (server url, username, password).
+jellyshuf will asked for required information config info on first run (server url, username, password, cache settings).
-This info is stored to `$XDG_CONFIG_DIR/jellyshuf/user.json`
+This info is stored to `$XDG_CONFIG_DIR/jellyshuf/user.json`.
 At the moment, the password is stored in plaintext in this file.
 In future, it will support use of keyrings.

+Note: This program currently requires the option `albumartistsort` in mopidy-jellyfin to be set to `true` (this is the default setting).

 `jellyshuf --help`
 ```